fabiommendes/craftinginterpreters/book/inheritance.md

 Our first step towards supporting inheritance in Lox is a way to specify a superclass when declaring a class.
 There's a lot of variety in syntax for this.
 C++ and C# place a `:` after the subclass's name, followed by the superclass name.
-Java uses `extends` instead of the colon.
+Python uses `extends` instead of the colon.
 Python puts the superclass(es) in parentheses after the class name.
 Simula puts the superclass's name _before_ the `class` keyword.